Skip to content

 Username Search

-Username search takes a single handle and checks for it across thirty-plus platforms in parallel.
+Username search takes a single handle and checks for it across fifty-plus platforms in parallel.
 For each platform, the tool returns whether the handle exists, when it was last active (where the platform leaks that), and the profile photo (where the platform exposes one).

-It is the workhorse tool of cross-platform identity work — the act of confirming that @johndoe1990 on one platform is plausibly the same person as @johndoe1990 on another.
+It is the workhorse tool of cross-platform identity work, the act of confirming that @johndoe1990 on one platform is plausibly the same person as @johndoe1990 on another.

 Platforms covered